 For your Koh Bon scuba diving day trip, Similan Seven Sea Club wants you to get the most out of your Koh Bon day trip.
-Our fast transfer speedboat, the Nawanoppa, which in Thai means ‘a new step", takes only 80 minutes to reach Koh Bon where you will board our spacious diving boat, the MV Lapat.
+Our fast transfer speedboat, the Golden Cat takes only 80 minutes to reach Koh Bon where you will board our spacious diving boat, the MV Lapat.

 Shorter times to reach the islands means more time for you to discover all the Similans has to offer whilst staying in comfort once you are there.